MastraScorer

 .run() methodDirect link to run-method

 The .run() method is the primary way to execute your scorer and evaluate input/output pairs.
-It processes the data through your defined steps (preprocess → analyze → generateScore → generateReason) and returns a comprehensive result object with the score, reasoning, and intermediate results.
+It processes the data through your defined steps (preprocess → analyze → generateScore → generateReason) and returns a detailed result object with the score, reasoning, and intermediate results.

 const result = await scorer.run({